BOH (drug)

 BOH, also known as 3,4-methylenedioxy-β-methoxyphenethylamine or as β-methoxy-MDPEA, is a drug of the phenethylamine, MDxx, and BOx families.
 It is the β-methoxy analogue of 3,4-methylenedioxyphenethylamine (MDPEA) and is also more distantly related to methylone (β-keto-MDMA).

 Use and effects

 In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists BOH's dose range as 80 to 120 mg orally and its duration as 6 to 8 hours.
 The effects of BOH were reported to include distinct body awareness, a faint sense of inner warmth, mild mood enhancement, pupil dilation, skin prickling, bodily discomfort, loose bowels, decreased appetite, thirstiness, vague nausea, and cold feet.
 There were no clear psychedelic, entactogenic, or euphoriant effects described.

 Pharmacology

 Pharmacodynamics

 On account of its structural similarity to norepinephrine, BOH might be purely adrenergic in nature.

 Chemistry

 Synthesis

 The chemical synthesis of BOH has been described.

 Analogues

-Analogues of BOH include 3,4-methylenedioxyphenethylamine (MDPEA; homopiperonylamine), 3C-BOH (α-methyl-BOH), BOB (β-methoxy-2C-B), BOD (β-methoxy-2C-D), and methylone (β-keto-MDMA), among others.
+Analogues of BOH (β-methoxy-MDPEA) include 3,4-methylenedioxyphenethylamine (MDPEA; homopiperonylamine), BOHH (β-hydroxy-MDPEA), 3C-BOH (α-methyl-BOH), BOB (β-methoxy-2C-B), BOD (β-methoxy-2C-D), and methylone (β-keto-MDMA), among others.